goutamgmb/NTIRE21_BURSTSR/README.md

 captured using a handheld smartphone camera.
 For each burst sequence, we also capture a high-resolution image using a DSLR camera mounted on a tripod to serve as ground truth.
 We extract 160x160 crops from the bursts to obtain a training set consisting of 5405 crops, and a validation set consisting of 882 crops.
+A detailed description of the BurstSR dataset is available in the paper "Deep Burst Super-Resolution" (link will be posted soon).

 **Challenges:** Since the burst and ground truth images are captured using different cameras, there exists a spatial mis-alignment, as well as color mis-match between the images.
 Thus, in addition to designing network architectures, developing effective training strategies to utilize mis-aligned training data is a key challenge in this track.

+### Registration
+If you wish to participate in the Real-world track, please register for the challenge at the [codalab page](https://competitions.codalab.org/competitions/28079) to receive email notifications for the challenge.

 ### Evaluation
 Due to the spatial and color mis-alignments between the input burst and the ground truth,